microsoft/FluidFramework/experimental/dds/attributable-map/README.md

 # @fluid-experimental/attributable-map

+## Overview

+This experimental DDS is a fork of the SharedMap which implements attribution, the plan is to remove it and integrate those APIs into SharedMap.

 ## SharedMap

 The SharedMap distributed data structure can be used to store key-value pairs.
 It provides the same API for setting and